Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 ```

 ### -Type
-Name of the Azure Resource whose representative item needs to be checked if it is already protected by some Recovery Services Vault in the subscription.
+The type of the ARM resource which Azure Recovery Services vault can protect.
+Acceptable values: Microsoft.Compute/virtualMachines, Microsoft.ClassicCompute/virtualMachines.

 ```yaml
 Type: String